wp-media/wp-rocket-helpers/wp-rocket-exclude-dynamic-files/README.md

-# WP Rocket | Exclude Dynamic Files
+# WP Rocket | Exclude from Static File Creation

 Excludes specific dynamic files from being served as static files by WP Rocket.